- January 3, 2021

 - Child Custody

 No doubt about it, divorce and child custody matters are emotional.
 The emotional and mental toll a divorce takes on the adults and children involved is palpable.
-At Price Family Law, we understand how to navigate the process, allowing you to focus on healing, whether you are the custodial or the non-custodial parent.
+At Price Family Law, we have experienced family court lawyers who understand how to navigate the process, allowing you to focus on healing, whether you are the custodial or the non-custodial parent.

 Navigating the “new normal” after a divorce can be confusing and complicated.
 Even in an ideal situation, a child custody arrangement means that neither parent will be spending as much time with their kids as before the divorce.